AI in Research

 Some tools exist that can help developers better understand the cost of training and inference, for example in the Green Algorithms AI calculator users can enter details on the hardware, runtime, and location of the work and see the potential environmental cost: https://calculator.green-algorithms.org/ai.

-But overall, the biggest obstacle to accurate environmental accounting for AI is the problem of transparency.
+Overall, the biggest obstacle to accurate environmental accounting for AI is the problem of transparency.
 The companies operating the largest AI systems publish very little useful data.
-Furthermore, the published per-query emissions figures from AI providers typically reflect optimised, market-based conditions that incorporate REC purchases, rather than an accurate estimate of carbon and water usage (de Vries-Gao, 2025).
-Until providers are required to report location-based emissions data transparently and consistently, the true environmental cost of AI will remain difficult to measure and easy to understate (Masanet et al., 2024).
+Furthermore, the published per-query emissions figures from AI providers typically reflect optimised, market-based conditions rather than an accurate estimate of carbon and water usage (de Vries-Gao, 2025).

 Benefits Justify Costs